johnthehow/posdist/README.md

 ```

-Run `pos_probe_viz.py` to get a visualized overview of the test-set accuracy of all 12×12 trained probes (as Fig. 4. of the paper).
+Run `pos_probe_viz.py` to get a visualized overview of the testset accuracy of all 12×12 trained probes (as Fig. 4. of the paper).

 Usage: